A Permit is Required

 - If you wish to sell your home, potential buyers can check the permit history of your property and demand that unpermitted work be rectified.
 This is a complex potentially expensive process.

-- A permit is needed for relocation of the electrical receptacles, gas line and sink.
+- A permit is needed for relocation of the electrical receptacles, gas line, and sink.
 Cabinet installation would not require a permit.
-All of this work could be covered by one permit and may require only one visit by the inspector.
+All of this work could be covered by one permit and my require only one visit by the inspector.

 As a homeowner you can act as your own contractor and do the work without a contractor's license on your own property.
 However, if you subcontract a project, electrical wiring for example, then the subcontractor must be licensed to work in Longmont.
 You may as a homeowner be issued a permit for subcontracted work; however, you are also responsible for inspections and sign-offs on the permit card.

-Permits are reviewed and issued at the Building Inspection Division Office located at 385 Kimbark Street.
-The office is open from 8:00 AM to 5:00 PM Monday - Friday, except holidays.
-Smaller projects may be reviewed and permits issued the same day.
-If the project requires a more extensive review, you will be called when the plans are approved and the building permit is ready to be issued.
+Permits are reviewed and issued at the Building Inspection Division Office located at 385 Kimbark St. The office is open from 8:00 AM to 5:00 PM Monday - Friday, except holidays.
+You will be called when the plans are approved and the building permit is ready to be issued.